Philip-marie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This project is Shell Variables Expansions

-This  project contains a script tat prints all possible combinations of two letters, except oo.
+This  project contains a script that prints a number with two decimal places, followed by new line.